What is the Commuter Challenge?

 - Assign a coordinator and register your workplace/business on the Commuter Challenge website.

-- Throughout the week encourage your employees to take an alternative mode of transportation at least one day (the more often the better!).
+- Throughout the week encourage your employees to take an alternate mode of transportation at least one day (the more often the better!).
 You can organize events and other activities to encourage employees to participate; it’s completely up to you how you organize the Challenge at your workplace.

 - Have employees log their trips on the website (the workplace coordinator can also log bulk results if that’s easier).